 Table of Contents

-According to the official Stanford website, the average GMAT range for the Class of 2025 is 630-790, whereas the average GMAT score is 738.
+The average GMAT range for the Class of 2025 is 630-790, whereas the average GMAT score is 738.

-Stanford University MBA GMAT Score Waiver
+Stanford MBA GMAT Score Waiver

 It's important to note that the standard GMAT requirement is not specified for applicants to the Stanford MBA program.
 However, Stanford recognizes the GMAT and GRE scores as one of the parameters used to ascertain eligibility for its programs.

-How to improve application acceptance for an MBA at Stanford University?
+How to improve application acceptance?

-Candidates can mitigate the impact of a low Stanford University MBA GMAT score by emphasizing their strengths in other areas, showcasing leadership abilities, and demonstrating exceptional achievements or personal growth.
+Candidates can mitigate the impact of a low Stanford MBA GMAT score by emphasizing their strengths in other areas, showcasing leadership abilities, and demonstrating exceptional achievements or personal growth.
 You can also consider consulting an expert for better profile analysis and enhancement.

 1. Consider retaking the GMAT

-If your Stanford University MBA GMAT score doesn't accurately reflect your abilities, consider retaking the exam.
+If your Stanford MBA GMAT score doesn't accurately reflect your abilities, consider retaking the exam.
 You can take the GMAT up to five times within 12 months, allowing you to improve your score.

 2. GRE and TOEFL Scores